 Cryptocurrency Money Laundering Red Flags

 The Financial Action Task Force (FATF) research into cryptocurrency money laundering red flags of virtual assets and cryptocurrency offers common characteristics of money laundering activity online.
-Utilizing over 100 case studies to draw conclusions, this report investigated virtual crimes against AML legislations globally since 2017.
+This report has investigated virtual crimes against AML legislations globally since 2017 by utilizing over 100 case studies to draw conclusions.

 Cryptocurrency Transaction Types